 Two weeks ago I covered George Lazenby’s poorly received brown and orange golf clothing, but the shoes worn with that outfit will be discussed in more detail here today.
 The slip-ons are made on a narrow, elongated last with a slightly pointed toe, a fashionable style in the 1960s.
 The shoes are made in brown suede, slightly darker than typical tobacco-coloured suede.
 They have a plain toe with a monk strap across the vamp with a buckle, though I wouldn’t consider these to be monk shoes.
 Slip-ons are usually made with a lower vamp than lace-up or monk shoes so they are easier to put on and take off.
 The shoes have a long last, which is emphasised by the plain toe.
 A shoe like this will be very difficult to find ready-made, as it’s in between a slip-on and a monk.
 Nevertheless it’s an elegant pair of shoes that is the highlight of Bond’s golf outfit in On Her Majesty’s Secret Service.

 Last month I talked about Bond’s first notched-lapel dinner jacket in Goldfinger, and in For Your Eyes Only we first see Roger Moore in a notched-lapel dinner jacket out to dinner and the casino.
-Moore’s black dinner jacket has a one-button front, jetted pockets, 3-button cuffs and double vents.
+The notched lapel style dinner jacket isn’t appropriate for a large black tie function, but it’s great for a simple night out for dinner and at the casino.
+Moore’s black dinner jacket made by Douglas Hayward has a button one front, jetted pockets, three-button cuffs and double vents.
 Typically the buttons on a dinner jacket are covered in silk matching the lapels, but here the buttons are black horn like those often found on a suit.
 The trousers have a silk stripe down the sides and are cut with a flat front and straight leg.
 The trousers also have a sort of waistband that acts like a built-in cummerbund.
 The waistband is very wide, flat silk that extends across the entire front and fastens with two buttons at the right side.

-Bond’s shirt has a spread collar, rounded-corner double cuffs and a pleated front.
+Bond’s shirt made by Frank Foster has a spread collar, rounded-corner double cuffs and a pleated front.
 The cloth is white cotton with a tonal stripe, making this shirt similar to the dress shirt in Goldfinger.
 All parts of the shirt are made from the same tonal-stripe cotton.
 The shirt has regular mother of pearl buttons down the front placket.

-Bond’s shirt is white with a faint broken grey stripe and has a spread collar, placket and double cuffs.
+Bond’s shirt is white with a faint broken grey stripe and has a spread collar, front placket and double cuffs.
 The navy knit tie is tied with a four-in-hand knot.
+The sporty nature of this suit—flannel with covered buttons—makes the knitted tie fitting with this suit.
 Bond’s shoes are black ankle boots that slip-on with elastic on the sides.
 The outfit is completed with a white linen pocket handkerchief in a basic TV fold.

 Most of the villains in the Bond films have expensive tastes, and Bond occasionally enjoys borrowing their things: their vehicles, their champagne, their women, and their clothing.
 At the end of The Man With The Golden Gun, Bond escapes from Scaramanga’s Island in his junk and puts on Scaramanga’s luxurious black silk dressing gown.
 It’s a basic dressing gown with a shawl collar and a belt.
 It is lined in a white fabric, probably also silk.
 Now that Scaramanga is dead, he won’t mind Bond wearing his clothes, though I’m not sure I would care to wear another man’s dressing gown.
 Hopefully it’s clean!

 Diamonds Are Forever brings Bond into the 1970s with some new styles.
 Suits in the 1970s saw a revival of 1930s style, most notably in wider lapels and wider trouser legs.
-Whilst Roger Moore is most remembered for his numerous sports coats, Sean Connery wears three in Diamonds Are Forever.
-The first is a button three half Norfolk sports coat in a brown and black herringbone tweed, and this is the first time we see Connery wearing a 3-button coat.
-This coat takes after 1930’s sports coats with its belted back.
-The deep double vents update the style to the 1970s.
+Whilst Roger Moore is most remembered for his numerous sports coats, Sean Connery wears three sports coats in Diamonds Are Forever.
+The first is a button three half Norfolk sports coat in a brown and black herringbone tweed, and this is the first time we see Connery wearing a button three coat.
+This coat takes after 1930’s sports coats with its belted back, but the deep double vents update the style to the 1970s.
 It appears that this sports coat lacks breast pocket, though I can’t promise you that it isn’t there.
 The hip pockets are patch pockets with flaps and bellows for a larger capacity.
 It also has the sporting detail of leather buttons.
-The sleeves have a two-button cuff.
+The sleeves have two buttons on each cuff.

 The style of this sports coat is called “half Norfolk” because it incorporates some elements of a Norfolk jacket.
 Whilst a Norfolk jacket has a full belt, a half Norfolk jacket has a belt only across the back.
 The bellows pockets on this sports coat are like those typically found on a Norfolk jacket.